-- You retire - You commence an unpaid leave beyond 150 working hours and elect not to pay the contributions (or elect to pay the contributions and then stop paying them) - You transfer to casual status and elect not to pay the contributions, if eligible (or elect to pay the contributions and then stop paying them) - You are laid off
+- You retire - You commence an unpaid leave beyond 20 work days and elect not to pay the contributions (or elect to pay the contributions and then stop paying them) - You transfer to casual status and elect not to pay the contributions, if eligible (or elect to pay the contributions and then stop paying them)

-If you cease to be eligible due to termination of employment, your Dental coverage ceases at the end of the calendar month in which employment is terminated.
+If you cease to be eligible due to lay off, your Dental coverage ceases on date of lay off.
+If you cease to be eligible due to termination of employment, your Dental coverage ceases on the date your employment terminates.